 Photos you’ve seen all over the internet and Banff souvenir shops are taken from this exact spot.

-Hikes in Moraine Lake area
+Hikes in the Moraine Lake area

 I highly recommend spending a whole day in the Moraine Lake area, escaping the crowds and hiking around for different viewpoints.